 The reason this is so crucial is that often one of the terms of a settlement is the destruction of all of the evidence that was used during the litigation.
 Should this evidence become compromised, accidentally, by anyone involved in the case, that would ruin the terms of the settlement for the parties in the litigation.

 It is my responsibility, as a video forensic expert, to contact my client and ask what they want me to do with the evidence with which I was provided, as well as the work product, once the litigation is settled.
 In my opinion, there are two ways for the forensic examiner to release the work product and the original evidence that was worked on during the investigation.

 Number one, return all of the evidence and your work product to the attorney, using delivery confirmation, with signature required.

-The main purpose for external evidence ? such as a DVD or CD-ROM – is because during a trial exhibit stickers must be placed on everything that is going to be entered as evidence.
-Otherwise, files can remain electronic through the investigative process except when meta data is crucial as part of the investigation.
+The main purpose of external evidence – such as a DVD or CD-ROM – is because during a trial exhibit stickers must be placed on everything that is going to be entered as evidence.
+Otherwise, files can remain electronic through the investigative process except when metadata is crucial as part of the investigation.

 Forensic experts know that sending audio or video digital files electronically over the Internet can often strip metadata off of original recordings inhibiting the forensic expert’s identification.